ncatlab/nlab-content/pages/6/6/2/0/266/content.md

 ### Local: in terms of universal natural transformations

-The above global definition _implies_ the following property:
+The above global definition implies the following property by the usual logic of adjoints and universal arrows:

 [[generalized the|The]] left Kan extension $Lan F = Lan_p F$ of $F : C \to D$ along $p:C\to C'$ is a functor $Lan F : C' \to D$ equipped with a [[natural transformation]] $\eta_F : F \Rightarrow p^* Lan F$.